aAleksandrOrlov/coursesapp/README.md

 ### `npm run dev`

-Run the app by nodemon with auto reload server.
+Runs the app by nodemon with auto reload server.